guybedford/es-module-lexer/README.md

 When the entire dynamic import argument is a single template literal, `.n` is reported as a glob: each `${...}` substitution is collapsed to a single `*` (for example `` import(`./locales/${locale}.js`) `` yields `./locales/*.js`).
 This is a full-build-only feature; the minimal build reports `undefined`.
 A template concatenated with anything else, or any other expression, resolves to `undefined`.
 Substitutions are matched by the parser itself, so a `/` inside one is correctly disambiguated as regex or division and does not affect the glob.

 The static parts are the raw specifier source: escape sequences are not cooked, and a literal `*` in the specifier is emitted as-is, so a consumer treating `.n` as a glob has to apply its own escaping.
-As a known limitation, a nested dynamic import whose own specifier is an interpolated template, inside an outer template substitution, yields `undefined` in the `es-module-lexer/js` build where the Wasm and asm.js builds report the glob.

 ### Facade Detection